sbormann/ioBroker.iqontrol/README.md

 	* You can further configure the datapoint by using data-type (which can be set to string, number or boolean), data-role, data-name, data-min, data-max, data-def and data-unit attributes
     * The corresponding datapoint is only then created, if the widget-website is added to a device as URL or BACKGROUND_URL
 * The same concept may be used for the URL/HTML-State, which is used to display a website inside the dialog of a device
+* To create an icon for your widget place a .png file with the same filename as the widget into the widgets directory
 * See below for an example widget-website:

 <details>